juniperab/auto-claude/examples/README.md

 - Silent operation
 - Custom formatted output with emojis

-### 06_retry_and_resume.rb
-Retry strategies and session resumption.
-- Basic retry with `App.run`
-- Manual retry with session resumption
-- Continuing specific sessions
-- Exponential backoff
-- Different retry strategies
-- Partial failure handling
-- Session chaining with retry

-### legacy_app_interface.rb
-Legacy examples using the older App.run interface.
-Kept for reference but new code should use the Client interface shown in the other examples.

 ## Running the Examples

 Each example is a standalone Ruby script that can be run directly: